Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - element.addEventListener("change", callBackFunctionReference) = event listener for select box inputs, detects when value of an HTML element has changed.
 - element.addEventListener("click", callBackFunctionReference) = event listener for clicks
 - element.addEventListener("submit", callBackFunctionReference) = event listener for submit
+- element.addEventListener("keydown", callBackFunctionReference) = event listener for keydown
+	-- keyboardEventObject.key = "the pressed key"
+	-- keyboardEventObject.type = "keydown"
 - audioElement.addEventListener("ended", callBackFunctionReference) = event listener that detects when song ends.
-- an object is passed when EventListener is called: object -- object.target.value = value of the element
+- an object is created when EventListener is triggered: object -- object.target.value = value of the element
 	-- object.preventDefault() = prevents default action